Distinguished Professor of Law and Justice John J. Francis Scholar Emeritus

 Howard A. Latin is a Distinguished Professor of Law and Justice John J. Francis Scholar at Rutgers University School of Law in Newark, New Jersey.
 He joined the Rutgers faculty in 1976 after receiving a B.A. from Brandeis and a J.D. from the University of California School of Law at Berkeley, where he was the lead articles editor of the California Law Review and a member of the Order of the Coif.

 Professor Latin has published many articles in the fields of environmental law, torts, and products liability, including seven articles reprinted in collections of the “best of the year” or “best of all time” in those fields.
-His recent completed a book, Climate Change Policy Failures: Why Conventional Mitigation Approaches Cannot Succeed (2012), explains why current national and international mitigation programs would achieve too little greenhouse gas reductions over too long a period of time, and consequently would not be able to stabilize or curtail steadily increasing climate change risks.
-Professor Latin has also completed a long book chapter on climate change problems, "Framing Global Climate Change," in Climate Change: A Reader, William H. Rodgers, Jr., et al., eds.
-And he is now working on an article about India and its high probability of climate change disasters, while the nation must choose among alternative precautionary climate policies.
+His book, Climate Change Policy Failures: Why Conventional Mitigation Approaches Cannot Succeed (2012), explains why current national and international mitigation programs would achieve too little greenhouse gas reductions over too long a period of time, and consequently would not be able to stabilize or curtail increasing climate change risks.
+Professor Latin has also completed a book chapter on climate change problems, “Framing Global Climate Change,” in Climate Change: A Reader, William H. Rodgers, Jr., et al., (eds.) and three recent articles on climate change mitigation.
+He is now working on an article about fundamental dilemmas of environmental law.